Mission:

 Description:

 The United States Disciplinary Barracks (USDB) is located on Fort Leavenworth, Kansas which is approximately twenty-six miles northwest of Kansas City, Missouri.
-It is the only maximum-security facility in the Department of Defense and the oldest penal institution in the Federal system.
+It is the only maximum-security facility in the Department of War and the oldest correctional institution in the Federal system.

 Mission: